mhumph/zenboard/README.md

 ### To host Zenboard elsewhere

-All you need is MySQL and a server supporting Node.js
+All you need is MySQL and a server supporting Node.js.
 In most cases:
-- there will be relatively few requests per minute so minimal server resources will be needed
+- minimal server resources will be needed, as there will be relatively few requests per minute
 - high availability / clustering / load balancing won't be needed

 NOTE: If the app doesn't find the necessary MySQL tables, then it will automatically create them.
-The schema to contain them must exist though - see config/db-config.js
+The schema to contain them must already exist though - see config/db-config.js

 ## Share the love